gallaugher/cpb-to-cpb-over-bluefruit/README.md

 Be sure to drag the drumSounds folder onto the RECEIVER CPB.

 Want to send a potentiomter value as a color?
 The file "Send Potentiometer As Color" shows how you can do this by hooking a potentiometer to board.A1 on a CPB.
 Nothing in the Reciever Code file would need to be changed.
 More information in the comments of the "Send Potentiometer As Color" file.

+Want to send a potentiometer value as a servo angle from 0 to 180?
+The file "Send Potentiometer As servo angle 0 to 180" shows how you can do this by hooking a potentiometer to board.A1 on a CPB.
+Nothing in the Reciever Code file will need to be the "Receiver Controlling Servo".
+More information in the comments at the top of these two files.